+A call for proposals is publicized in mid-September.
 Funding is available for currently enrolled University of Michigan – Ann Arbor undergraduate and graduate students who are completing projects after the application deadline and notification date.
 Applicants must be in good academic standing and enrolled for both the fall and winter terms.
 Applicants may request funding for an individual (self), team (2 or more students) or registered student organization project.
 For team or registered student organization projects, select the applicant who will be the primary contact person for meetings with the library mentor.
 The following is required:

 - Applicant & project information

 - Upload a detailed line item budget that shows specifically how the funding request will be used.
 See sample project budget (Google Sheet).

 Grant recipients are matched with a library mentor and must meet at least once a month to review project needs and progress.
 Library mentors provide support and identify the best library and campus resources and services to help you achieve your project goals.
 Meeting schedules will be determined on a case-by-case basis.

 - Meet with your assigned library mentor at least once per month.
 In order to receive funding, at least one meeting with your mentor must have occurred.